marlls1989/arv/README.md

 	cd riscv-tests
 	make
-	qdi-riscv -memfile test.bin
+	arv -memfile test.bin

 For further options, including debug flags, use:

-	qdi-riscv -v
+	arv -h

 ## Version History

-* v1.0 - First release described in Marcos Sartori End of Term Work (In Brazilian Portuguese, this is called a "Trabalho de Conclusao de Curso" or TCC).
+* v1.0 - First release described in Sartori's End of Term Work (In Brazilian Portuguese, this is called a "Trabalho de Conclusao de Curso" or TCC).
 The text of the TCC is in English.
+* v1.1 - First public release on Github, the register write-back mechanism is simplified and new performance counters are introduced.
+A conference paper containing results extracted from this version was approved for publication in the [24th IEEE International Conference on Electronics, Circuits and Systems](http://icecs2017.org/).

+## Publications
+* SARTORI, M. L. L. ARV: Towards an Asynchronous Implementation of the RISC-V Architecture.
+End of Term Work.
+Computer Engineering - PUCRS, July 2017.
+57p.
+(Presented and approved.
+Advisor: Ney Laert Vilar Calazans).
+* SARTORI, M. L. L.; CALAZANS, N. L. V. Go Functional Model for a RISC-V Asynchronous Organization - ARV.
+In: IEEE International Conference on Electronics, Circuits and Systems (ICECS'17), Batumi, 2017.
+Accepted for publication, final version in preparation.

 ## Authors and License